 - Reducing the component pick and place pressure.

-Amount of solder paste deposited at printer station is much less than stencil opening design or, and after reflow, insufficient solder to form a fillet at the component leads.
+The amount of solder paste deposited at the printer station is much lesser than stencil opening design or, and after reflow, insufficient solder to form a fillet at the component leads.

 - The stencil aperture can at times get blocked with dried up paste.
 This is one of the major causes of the issue.